-In the next two months, Doughnut Time will start slinging its wares across Australia's east coast, the brand announced on Facebook.
-Expect decadent circles of baked and fried dough to pop up in the Myer Centre and at South Bank in Brisbane, Degraves Street and Fitzroy in Melbourne, and Burleigh Heads on the Gold Coast.
-That's just for starters — Sydney is also expected to nab a new store or two, and Melburnians can expect a couple more as well.
+Doughnut Time will start slinging its wares across Australia's east coast, the brand announced on Facebook.
+Expect decadent circles of baked and fried dough to pop up in the Myer Centre and at South Bank in Brisbane; Degraves Lane, Hawthorn and Fitzroy in Melbourne; and Burleigh Heads on the Gold Coast.
+That's just for starters — Sydney is also expected to nab a new store or two in 2019, and Melburnians can expect a couple more as well.

 With the chain now overseen by Queensland entrepreneur Peter Andros, Doughnut Time is eager to put the brand's past behind it — a situation that not only saw its previous stores shuttered without warning, but left many of its staff unpaid.
 "We think what happened to past employees is unacceptable," the company wrote on Facebook.
 "We encourage any previous workers who have not yet done so to reclaim unpaid wages by contacting the Department of Jobs and Small Business.
 We believe many Australians missed Doughnut Time and when we saw it was up for sale, we jumped at the opportunity to bring it back."

 Fans and sugar fiends should prepare their tastebuds for a dose of the old and the new when the fresh batch of stores start cooking up a storm.
 Hit flavours like the Cate Blanchett (a milk chocolate doughnut covered in Tim Tam pieces) have been teased on social media, as have new vegan, gluten free, high protein, low sugar and keto options.